 With nearly 55,000 km of coastline – the second longest globally (Canada is #1) – Indonesian waters are home to the most diverse marine life in the world.
-Of the seven species of sea turtles that exist, six can be found off Indonesia’s coasts; those are the loggerhead, green turtle, hawksbill, olive ridley, flatback and leatherback.
+Of the seven species of sea turtles that exist, six can be found off Indonesia’s coasts.
+Those species are the loggerhead, green turtle, hawksbill, olive ridley, flatback and leatherback.

-Although these turtles are protected by Indonesian law, the country has sadly also been a centre of illegal turtle trade for decades – with Bali the hub for poaching and the illegal sale of turtle meat, eggs and body parts.
+Although these turtles are protected by Indonesian law, the country has sadly also been a centre of illegal turtle trade for decades.
+Bali has been the hub for poaching and illegal sale of turtle meat, eggs and body parts.
 Green turtles are the most traded for their meat, while the critically endangered hawksbill turtle is poached for its shell to make tourist souvenirs.

 Bali Sea Turtle Society

-An organisation that has been making efforts to protect local sea turtles is the non-profit Bali Sea Turtle Society (BSTS), that since 2011, has worked to involve and train the local community through nest protection, a human education program and public awareness campaigns.
+An organisation that has been making efforts to protect local sea turtles is the non-profit Bali Sea Turtle Society (BSTS).
+Since 2011, BSTS has worked to involve and train the local community through nest protection, a human education program and public awareness campaigns.

-BSTS Turtle Rangers protect sea turtles’ nests by patrolling Bali’s beaches at night to find nesting sea turtles and keep people a safe distance away.
+Bali Sea Turtle Society patrol Bali’s beaches at night to protect sea turtles’ nests.
+They look for nesting sea turtles and keep people a safe distance away.
 When they’re ready to lay their eggs, mother sea turtles emerge from the ocean (usually at night) to find a suitable nesting site above the high tide line and dig a nest in the sand.

 Depending on the species, sea turtles lay between 80 to 120 eggs, then cover their nests and return to the ocean.
 Once the mother sea turtle has left her nest, she never returns to tend it.
 BSTS collects the eggs to be hatched safely at their centre, protecting them from poachers, dogs and beach traffic.

-Turtle eggs take between 45-60 days to develop and hatch and once the turtles have hatched (typically during the evening), BSTS invites visitors to help release the turtles to sea the following afternoon at Kuta Beach.
+Turtle eggs take between 45-60 days to develop and hatch.
+Once the turtles have hatched (typically during the evening), BSTS invites visitors to help release the turtles to sea the following afternoon at Kuta Beach.

 We were lucky and ended up receiving a turtle to slowly carry to the beach, careful not to touch it or let it slip out of the container.
-Which was more difficult than it sounds since the whole time, the turtle was clambering desperately to get over the side of the container.
-You can see in the photo above that the turtles are all swimming towards one side of the big tub, pointing towards the beach, which is due to an innate ability that helps direct them to sea.
+The hatchling was clambering desperately to get over the side of the container.
+In the photo above, the turtles are all swimming towards one side of the big tub, pointing towards the beach, which is due to an innate ability that helps direct them to sea.

-Sea turtles are born with the instinct to move towards the brightest direction, which on a natural beach, is the light of the open horizon.
+Sea turtles are born with the instinct to move towards the brightest direction.
+On a natural beach, that is the light of the open horizon.

-Once everyone with a turtle was standing in a row facing the water, the staff members told us to carefully tip the plastic containers so the turtles could move onto the sand.
-We were standing behind the blue rope and our turtle slid out onto the sand then turned towards the beach.
+Everyone with a turtle stood in a row behind a rope facing the water.
+The BSTS staff members told us to carefully tip the plastic containers so the turtles could move onto the sand.
+Our sea turtle slid out onto the sand then turned towards the beach.

-Turtles are born with the ability to swim, and once in the ocean, they spend the first 7-10 years of their lives swimming thousands and thousands of miles – many in excess of 1200 miles a day!
-Males rarely return to land within their lifetime while females return only to nest – interestingly at the same beach!
+Sea turtles spend the first 7-10 years of their lives swimming thousands of miles.
+Many in excess of 1200 miles a day!
+Males rarely return to land within their lifetime.
+Females return only to nest, interestingly at the same beach they were born.

-Sea turtles are extraordinary creatures and releasing a newly hatched turtle to sea was an amazing experience we still talk about.
-The Bali Sea Turtle Society are doing great work protecting local sea turtles and increasing awareness about their plight and I’m very grateful that we could participate in a release during our visit.
-If you’re heading to Bali, I highly recommend getting involved!
+Sea turtles are extraordinary creatures and releasing a newly hatched turtle to sea is an amazing experience.
+The Bali Sea Turtle Society are doing great work protecting local sea turtles and increasing awareness about their plight.
+I’m very grateful that we could participate in a turtle release during our family holiday to Bali.

-Bali Sea Turtle Society’s Conservation Center is located on Kuta Beach, next to the Grand Inna Kuta.
+Directions: Bali Sea Turtle Society’s Conservation Center is located on Kuta Beach, next to the Grand Inna Kuta.
 If you’re coming by taxi, you can access the beach at the end of Jl.
 Pantai Kuta, near the Hard Rock Café.
-Then turn left on the pedestrian walkway and you’ll find the center on your left.
-You can’t miss the huge turtle sculpture where the eggs are kept.
+Then turn left on the pedestrian walkway.
+The Conservation Center will be on your left, with a huge turtle sculpture where the eggs are kept.